Cystic Fibrosis (CF): Symptoms, Causes, and Treatment

 Its early diagnosis helps in your early treatment; important for a more healthy and balanced life.

-The genetic tests are done to find out the mutations but generally these tests only screen a few common mutations.
+Genetic tests are done to find out the mutations but generally, screening for cystic fibrosis screens for a few common mutations.
 So they can sometimes fail to detect a mutation.
 Therefore, the tests can be misleading in some cases.

 Diagnosing fibrosis sometimes includes a series of tests.
-It may include screening of newborn, sweat test, genetic test and the detailed assessment for cystic fibrosis.
+It may include a screening of newborns, sweat test, a genetic test, and a detailed assessment for cystic fibrosis.

 Mostly it is diagnosed by the age of 2 while some are diagnosed as adults.
-The doctor who has specialisation in cystic fibrosis carries out required test and further recommends tests if needed.
+The doctor who has a specialization in cystic fibrosis carries out required tests and further recommends tests if needed.
 Testing for Cystic Fibrosis include:

 1. Newborn Screening